muktharamesh20/61040-portfolio/assignments/assignment2.md

 (Final AI chat screen is a stretch goal if I can finish the first three features, as described above.)

 ## User journey
 During calculus class, a student isn't engaged because they are more focused on taking notes than being present in the class and actually digesting what they are hearing.
 The student has to rewatch lecture videos consistantly, and falls further and further behind.
 They need a better way to actually absorb the material and save time.
-They open up the note taking app.
-They create a new note, and invite a friend to join the session.
+They open up the Scriblink.
+They create a new note in a "Calculus" folder, and invite a friend to join the session.
 Now in lecture, they work together to create notes.
-They have more time to actually listen to what the lecturer is saying, can bounce their ideas off each other.
-The split up their notes into seperate sections to make it more managemable.
+Now, they have more time to actually listen to what the lecturer is saying because they don't have to write as much, and can bounce their ideas off each other.
+The split up their notes into seperate sections to make it more managable.

 When the lecture is over, the AI automatically tags the notes an summarizes the sections.
 When it's midterm season, the students come back to the notes to find their notes.
 The student is having trouble remembering what the u-subsitution is.
 The AI has a summary and additional insights about u-substitution that the student didn't note down.